-At Cardiff and Vale University Health Board we are offering a session called OAK which is dedicated to the management of osteoarthritis of the knee.
+At Cardiff and Vale University Health Board we are offering a session called OAK (Options, Advice and Knowledge) which is dedicated to the management of osteoarthritis of the knee.
 The OAK knee programme has been developed in collaboration with GP’s, Orthopaedic surgeons, Physiotherapists and people like you, who have osteoarthritis of the knee.

-The 90 minute group session is delivered by specially trained physiotherapists currently via zoom.
+The 90 minute group session is delivered by specially trained physiotherapists currently via zoom or face-to-face in local leisure centres.
 They offer the opportunity for people who have been diagnosed with osteoarthritis of the knee to learn more about the condition and various ways which can help you effectively manage the symptoms associated with it.

 OAK knee is about sharing information and experiences that will help you to make those decisions.
 We provide up to date information about osteoarthritis, what it is and what it isn’t.
 We also bring the science, which tells us which treatments are safe and effective ways of managing knee osteoarthritis.
 There is also information about what services are available locally to help you.
 Importantly, you and others can bring your own experiences of knee osteoarthritis, how it affects you and what has or hasn’t been effective in your circumstances.

 By the end of an OAK session you should have a better understanding of the condition, what you want to do to manage it and how to go about getting the help you need.

 For more information about the options that will be discussed please see below:

 A total knee replacement, also known as an arthroplasty, is a surgical procedure offered to patients, when their arthritis is becoming unmanageable.
 Normally an individual with arthritis will have tried to manage it with other non-surgical strategies such as pain relief, exercise, weight loss and sometimes a steroid injection.